-From an analysis of the individual project reports developed by the VETProfit partners, there follows some statistics on the Micro-Courses and Student Projects carried out in each VET institution.
+From an analysis of the single project reports developed by the VETProfit partners, here follow some statistics on the Micro-Courses and Student Projects carried out in each VET institution.

-Number and age of the students: The projects involved an average of 12 students each, with a minimum students, Germany contributed 12, and Hungary contributed 54, resulting in a total of 113 students involved across all projects.
-There is a mix of both younger students (14- participation of 6 and a maximum of 27 students per project.
-Italy contributed 47 training, which aligns with the 14-15 age group involved.
+Number and age of the students: The projects involved an average of 12 students each, with a minimum participation of 6 and a maximum of 27 students per project.
+Italy contributed 47 students, Germany contributed 12, and Hungary contributed 54, resulting in a total of 113 students involved across all projects.